 Mark’s review is simply a rehash of Witherington’s critique.
 There was nothing new in it.
 (You can also view my response to Witherington’s critique of Reimagining Church by clicking here.)

-Now on that high note, here is my response to Jon’s critique.
+Now on that pleasant note, here is my response to Jon’s critique.

 June 1, 2010